vedmaka/mediawiki-extension-SRFEventCalendarMod/README.md

 # Configuration

 - `$wgSRFEventCalendarModEnabled` — could be set to `false` or `true`, allows to enable or disable extension
-- `$wgSRFEventCalendarModTargetURL` — url user will be redirected when clicking the button
+- `$wgSRFEventCalendarModTargetURL` — url to be loaded into calendar view.
+Please be aware of CORS policy!
-- `$wgSRFEventCalendarModTargetFrame` — could be set to:
-  - `page` — will navigate user to the link within the same page
-  - `blank` — will open a new page
-  - `view` — will load specified URL within calendar frame (replacing calendar)
 - To configure button text edit `srfeventcalendarmod-button-text` message page via `Mediawiki:srfeventcalendarmod-button-text`